mannirulz/BotDAD/README.md

  1. Download and extract the zip from the github repository to BotDAD Folder

  2.  <<botDAD_Path>>:>    C:\python27\Python.exe main.py
+     Kindly check the pathname in the main.py before proceeding

      Following output should come after successful running